This page provides instruction on building GanttProject 2.8 from the source code.

 A bare minimum which you need is:

-Java SE Development Kit(JDK) version 8 from Oracle or OpenJDK.
-You also need JavaFX It is bundled with Oracle’s JDK, but if you’re using OpenJDK then you need to install JavaFX separately.
-It is available as
+bundled with Oracle's JDK 8, but if you're using OpenJDK then you need to install JavaFX separately.
+It is

 openjfxin Ubuntu repositories.

 - Gradle build tool for most of the development tasks.
 If you're going to build DEB package or Mac OSX app you'll also need ANT.